Metformin Anti Aging Benefits and Side Effects: A 2026 UK Perspective

-From my experience working in the longevity and health optimisation field here in the UK, metformin has increasingly become a buzzword—not just as a diabetes medication but as a potential anti ageing agent.
-In this article, I’ll delve into the metformin anti aging benefits and side effects, referencing up-to-date 2026 UK data and guidance from authorities like the NHS and MHRA.
-Whether you’re exploring longevity supplements or considering weight loss medications, understanding the full picture is essential.
+Having spent quite some time in the UK working on longevity and health optimisation, I’ve noticed metformin popping up more and more—not just as a diabetes drug but also as a potential anti ageing aid.
+In this article, I want to share what I’ve found about metformin’s anti ageing perks and its side effects, using the latest 2026 UK data and advice from trusted sources like the NHS and MHRA.
+Whether you’re looking into longevity supplements or curious about weight loss meds, getting the full scoop is crucial.

-What Is Metformin and Why the Interest in Anti Aging?
+What Is Metformin and Why the Interest in Anti Ageing?

 Improved Insulin Sensitivity and Metabolic Health